jdmillard/rocket-altitude/README.md

 ## 1D Python Rocket Simulation

 This is a basic 1-dimensional simulation, demonstrating the basic concept of altitude trajectory control.
+This simulation assumes the rocket flies perfectly vertical to satisfy the 1-dimensional constraint.
+Thus (with no wind) airspeed and vertical velocity are the same.

 Author: Jeffrey Millard